wandb/docs/docs/guides/hosting/audit-logging.md

 |report_name             | if present, action was taken on this report name.
 |user_email              | if present, action was taken on this user email.

-Personally identifiable information (PII) like email ids, project, team and report names are returned only via the endpoint, and can be turned off as [described below](#view-audit-logs).
+Personally identifiable information (PII) like email ids, project, team and report names are returned only by the endpoint, and can be turned off as [described below](#view-audit-logs).

 ## View audit logs
-You can view the audit logs for your Wandb server instance by following these steps:
+You can view the audit logs for your W&B server instance by following these steps:
 1. Admin users can go to `<wandb-server-url>/admin/audit_logs`
 2. Pass in the following URL parameters:
     - `numDays` : logs will be fetch starting from `today - numdays` to most recent; defaults to `0`
     - `anonymize` : if set to `true`, remove any PII; defaults to `false`

-If you get an authentication error, please note that only wandb server admins are allowed too request this information.
+Note that only W&B server admins are allowed to request this information.
+If you are not an admin you will an authentication error.
 The response contains new-line separated JSON objects.
 Objects will have fields described in the schema.

-You may also want to view all the historical audit logs, these are stored in the storage bucket that backs your W&B Server installation.
-To do so, please:
+All historical audit logs are stored in the storage bucket that backs your W&B Server installation.

-1. Navigate to your `/wandb-audit-logs` directory in your bucket.
-2. Download the files for the period you are interested in.

 One file is uploaded per day.
 The files contain new-line separated JSON objects.
 These logs have the same format as the ones returned by the end points, except that they do not contain any PII for security reasons.

+You can view your historical audit logs by completing the following steps:

+1. Navigate to your `/wandb-audit-logs` directory in your bucket.
+2. Download the files for the period you are interested in.

 ## Actions